OSeMOSYS/osemosys_global/docs/naming-conventions.md

 ## OSeMOSYS Global Structure

-OSeMOSYS models are built through connecting commodities (ie. fules) and energy conversion technologies.
-This page will walk through how OSeMOSYS Global connects and names each technology and commodity.
+.
+This page will walk through how OSeMOSYS
+Global connects and names each technology and commodity.

 ### Spatial Codes